Recife: Culture

 Recife is home to the frevo, a regional dance and music, typical in carnival, and Mangue Beat, a type of Brazilian rock with mixture of Maracatu, Ciranda, Rap and other musical styles.
 The Festival de São João, held annually in June, celebrates traditional culture and music that originated in the region.

-During carnival, downtown Recife holds one of the most authentic and democratic celebrations: every year more than one and a half million people open the festivities of the Brazilian Carnival at Galo da Madrugada.
+During carnival, downtown Recife holds one of the most authentic and democratic celebrations: every year more than two and a half million people open the festivities of the Brazilian Carnival at Galo da Madrugada.
 Recife and Olinda combined have 25 museums, 38 art galleries, 2 symphony orchestra halls, 15 theatres, 1 opera house and more than 40 movie theatres.

 Carnival

 The four-day period before the Christian liturgical preparatory season Lent leading up to Shrove Tuesday and Ash Wednesday is carnival time in Brazil.
 Rich and poor alike forget their cares as they gaily party in the streets.
 Pernambuco has large Carnival celebrations with more than 3000 shows in the streets of the historic centre performed by over 430 local groups, including the Frevo, typical Pernambuco music.
 Another famous carnival music style from Pernambuco is Maracatu.
 The cities of Recife and Olinda hold the most authentic and democratic Brazilian Carnival celebrations.
 The largest carnival in Brazil is Galo da Madrugada, which takes place in Downtown Recife on Carnival Saturday.
 Another famous event is the "Noite dos Tambores Silenciosos." (literally, Night of the Silent Drums) Carnival.
 Recife's Carnival is nationally known, attracting thousands of visitors every year.

 The party starts a week before the official date, with electric trios "shaking" the Boa Viagem neighborhood.
 On Friday, people take to the streets to dance to the sound of frevo and to dance with maracatu, ciranda, caboclinhos, afoxé, reggae and manguebeat groups.
 There are still many other entertainment centers spread out around the city, featuring local and national artists.
-One of the highlights is Saturday when more than one and a half million people follow the Galo da Madrugada group.
+One of the highlights is Saturday when more than two and a half million people follow the Galo da Madrugada group.
 Every day, there is the Night of the Silent Drums, on the Pátio do Terço, where Maracatus honor slaves that died in prisons.

-"Frevo" was born from the confluence of European and Afro-Brazilian cultures, as probably did all the other musical genres consolidated in Brazil.
-Historians from Pernambuco say that, before the term appeared in Recife's 'Jornal Pequeno', it was already heard and danced in a symbiosis of polkas, 'modinhas', 'dobrados' e 'maxixes' e 'jogos pastoris' (stick and rope formations) along the streets of Pernambuco's capital.
-The early music bands (civilian or military) helped to give the sound the defining character that has come to be known as Frevo, a musical mass defined by the brasses.
-Frevo conductor Guerra Peixe said once that "it is the only popular genre that does not admit the 'play-by-ear composer'.
-He was referring to the technical hardship of this kind of music, and stressing the role of conductors who led the 'frevistical' troupes.